-Loscher and Honack (1989) Comparison of the anticonvulsant efficacy of primidone and phenobarbital during chronic treatment of amygdala-kindled rats.
+Loscher and Honack (1989) Comparison of the anticonvulsant efficacy of PrimiD and phenobarbital during chronic treatment of amygdala-kindled rats.
 Eur.J.Pharmacol.
 162 309 PMID: 2721568

 View Related Products by Product Action

-Keywords: Primidone, supplier, Potentiates, GABAA, receptor, function, Receptors, GABAA, Receptors, GABAA, Receptors, Tocris Bioscience
+Keywords: Primidone, Primidone supplier, Potentiates, GABAA, receptor, function, Receptors, 0830, Tocris Bioscience

 Citations for Primidone

 There are currently no reviews for this product.
 Be the first to review Primidone and earn rewards!